 Knowing Bros (A Hyung I Know) is a JTBC entertainment show that had some rough beginnings and several time slot changes until they finally settled on an effective and totally hilarious format.
 From the 17th episode onward, it follows the ‘Brother School’ concept where the members act as students while their guests arrive as aspiring transfer students.
 The guests submit their “application forms” which include their profile, aspirations, and their preferred member to sit beside with.
 It is usually followed by a series of questions the guests have prepared.
 There are several segments that come after the guessing game and they all vary depending on the guests.
 It could be a game or activity, a hilarious ad-libbed skit, or a musical guessing game called Songstagram.

 Knowing Bros is one of my favorite variety programs these days and the best thing about it is their use of banmal (informal language).
-In South Korea, using banmal to someone older, someone who debuted before you, or just someone who isn’t close to you, is a definite no-no. The show disregard this strict seniority and everyone gets treated as equals.
+In South Korea, using banmal to someone older, someone who debuted before you, or just someone who isn’t close to you, is a definite no-no. The show disregards this strict seniority and everyone gets treated as equals.
 This results to some cute awkwardness and good rollicking fun of conversing while teasing and challenging each other.

 The original cast members are Kang Ho Dong, Lee Soo Geun, Seo Jang Hoon, Kim Youngchul, Kim Heechul, Hwang Chi Yeul and Kim Se Hwang along with Min Kyung Hoon who joined during the the second episode.
 Hwang Chi Yeul and Kim Se Hwang left the show and Lee Sang-min was added months after their departure.